 ‘Quite the opposite.’
 Dumbledore pulled his fingers from his beard.
 ‘I think it’s a splendid idea, provided, of course, you can study hard over the summer, but you will need written permission from each teacher for their subject.
 How early would you like to take them?’

 Fleur did it.
 I can do it.
 Maybe I’ll even beat her.
 That ought to make her pout.

 ‘Next January?’
 Dumbledore’s fingers stilled.
 ‘That is an ambitious undertaking, Harry.’

 ‘The sorting hat did want to put me in Slytherin,’ Harry murmured.

 ‘A test, then,’ Dumbledore declared.
 ‘I haven’t done any teaching in some time and I daresay I could use the practice to keep in touch.’
-He reached into the bowl and drew out another sherbet lemon, then placed it on the desk between them.
+He reached into the bowl and drew out another sherbet lemon, placing it on the desk between them.
 ‘I would like you to transfigure this into the most complex thing you can think of.’

 Harry stared at the sweet.
 Small, inanimate, and technically food.
-He flicked his wand into his palm transfigured the sherbet lemon into a real, smooth-skinned citrus fruit the size of his palm.
+He flicked his wand into his palm and transfigured the sherbet lemon into a real, smooth-skinned citrus fruit the size of his palm.